-If your system fails the property transfer inspection you will be required to replace the system.
-The Erie County Department of Health will complete a site visit and issue specifications for a new system to serve your property once we receive an application and the required $300 fee.
+If your system fails the property transfer inspection. you will be required to replace the system.
+The Erie County Department of Health (ECDOH) will complete a site visit, and issue specifications for a new system to serve your property, after we receive an application and the required $300 fee.
 For more information regarding this process, please visit our onsite wastewater treatment system information page.
 You may hire an outside design professional to design a system for your property.
-If you choose to hire an outside engineer, please submit the required paperwork, application and $300 fee to Erie County Department of Health for review and approval.
+If you choose to hire an outside engineer, please submit the required paperwork, application, and $300 fee to ECDOH for review and approval.
 In most cases, there is no repair that will correct the issue and allow for the system to function properly.
 A repair to a septic system consists of replacing a septic tank, replacing a broken pipe, replacing a broken distribution box, removal of a gravel box, or replacement of a pump.
-Removal and replacement of sand and distribution lines of a sand filter or discontinuing the use of some leach lines and adding additional leach lines, are not considered a repair and will not be allowed.
+Removal and replacement of sand and distribution lines of a sand filter, or discontinuing the use of some leach lines and adding additional leach lines, are not considered a repair and will not be allowed.

 For the private water supply portion of the property transfer, the structure and location of the water supply is inspected and the water is tested for bacteriological quality.
-Please note, if there is an existing disinfection system (i.e.: chlorination or an ultra-violet light unit) it must be operating at the time of inspection.
-If you need to have your water tested for other contaminants, such as nitrate, nitrite and lead, please complete the “Additional Sampling” form and submit with your property transfer application.
+Please note, if there is an existing disinfection system (i.e. chlorination or an ultra-violet light unit) it must be operating at the time of inspection.
+If you need to have your water tested for other contaminants, such as nitrate, nitrite and lead, please complete the “Additional Sampling” form (found in the property transfer application) and submit with your property transfer application.

 During our inspection of the drinking water supply we will look for:

-- The way a well was constructed.
-For example, drilled, or excavated (dug).
+- The way a well was constructed, such as drilled or excavated (dug).

 - Is the well casing in good condition and does it extend at least 18 inches above grade?